 Ten years from now, Austin intends to work in homeland security in the capacity of planning the recovery efforts of crisis management.

-Master of Public Policy, University of Southern California; Master of Planning, University of Southern California; and Bachelor of Arts in English and Spanish, Fisk University.
+Master of Public Policy, University of Southern California (USC); Bachelor of Arts in English Literature and Public Affairs, University of California, Los Angeles (UCLA)